Eumaeus: Mythology

-Eumaeus is generous in his offerings to guests and gods (Hermes in particular) and so fair-minded as to strive to divide meals equally between everyone he feeds.
-The axiom "The god will give, and the god will take away, according to his will, for he can do anything" fairly encapsulates his philosophy.
+Eumaeus is generous in his offerings to guests and gods (Hermes in particular) and he strives to divide meals equally between everyone he feeds.

 During his master's long absence, Eumaeus acquires from the Taphians a servant, Mesaulius, with his own ostensibly meagre resources.
-Mesaulius serves as a waiter during Odysseus' first supper back on Ithaca, in Eumaeus's hut with its owner and his fellow herders.
+Mesaulius serves as a waiter during Odysseus's first supper back on Ithaca, in Eumaeus's hut with its owner and his fellow herders.